Oil and Gas Truck Accidents: A New Mexico Attorney Can Help

 You need a competitive edge in your truck accident claim

 If you’ve been injured in a truck accident, you need an attorney who understands how the system works and how to uncover the fullest extent of your compensation.
 Attorney Szantho has the extensive legal knowledge and competitive edge to hold trucking companies, and their drivers, accountable.
-Contact us today to schedule a free case evaluation with a gas truck accident lawyer, or simply call toll free at 866-853-2462.
+Contact the Szantho Law Firm today to schedule a free case evaluation with a gas truck accident lawyer, or simply call toll free at 866-853-2462.